 55 Journal Prompts for Teens (& Tweens)

 Encourage expression and examination of ideas with these creative writing ideas for teens.
-Each prompt gets students thinking and offers an opportunity for a creative response.

 - Do you act differently online than in real life?